 - The system is primarily used on oil carriers.

-The system works with either hydraulic or electrical actuators, or with a self-contained Ex-approved hydraulic/electric actuator in order to avoid interference with an existing hydraulic system – e.g. for system upgrades.
-The opening and closing pressure are remotely controlled from the C.C.R. via a PLC-unit, which incorporates the physical properties of any given crude oil.
+The system works with electrical actuators, or with a self-contained Ex-approved electric actuator.
+The opening and closing pressure are remotely controlled from the C.C.R. via a PLC-unit.

 Highly suitable for the oil carrier market